 If you notice any of the following warning signs, it’s worth second-guessing a life insurance website’s credibility and doing further research into the company’s credentials before deciding whether or not to do business with them.

 No Life Insurance Agent Licensing Information Readily Available

-If you’re unsure about an agent’s or broker’s validity, you can use your state’s department of insurance website to further verify they’re what they appear to be.
+If you’re unsure about an agent’s or broker’s validity, you can use your state’s department of insurance website to verify further they’re what they appear to be.

-The Website Is Not Customer-Focused
+The Website is Not Customer-Focused

 Is the website “walking the walk”?
 Does it contain relevant information about the life insurance industry?
 Does it have a well-maintained and well-written blog with information that will empower people to make informed decisions when buying life insurance?

 If not, that’s a sign the company might not be fully committed to helping site visitors choose the life insurance option(s) that will best meet their needs.

 Look for the seal with a link to the BBB.
 That indicates a business upholds BBB accreditation standards.
 If the certification symbol isn’t on the website, you’d be wise to check the BBB website to make sure the agent or broker doesn’t have a history of complaints filed against them.